 Early spring, specifically the month of September, is considered the best time to visit the Whitsundays.
 Everything aligns in September thanks to the consistently sunny weather, low humidity, light trade winds and perfect conditions for swimming, snorkelling and diving.

 September is outside of the stinger season and catches the end of the whale watching season.
-Rates are outside of the peak and school holidays only fall into a week of the month.
+Rates are mostly outside of the peak and school holidays only fall on a week during the month.

 From October through to May, mid-spring until late autumn, the warm waters of Queensland attract Irukandji and box jellyfish.
 This time of year is known as stinger season, and everyone who wishes to enjoy swimming, diving or snorkelling is asked to take safety precautions when entering the water.